-(My shade: 2.1 P for medium with pink undertone)
+(My shade: 2.1 P for a medium with pink undertone)

 And The Ordinary has proved me wrong here!
 Their skincare products are simple and effective.
-The chemical exoliator will last me years, and I will definitely repurchase the oils.
+The chemical exfoliator will last me years, and I will definitely repurchase the oils.
 Some products from the Ordinary I have are definitely a hit, and I am pleased with them so far!
-Skin care does not have to be expensive, indeed, and thanks to everyone who is behind this brand!
+Skincare does not have to be expensive, indeed, and thanks to everyone who is behind this brand!